Thriving in community

 Our Mission

-Oregon Spinal Cord Injury Connection promotes health, builds community and creates opportunity for people affected by spinal cord injury.
-Our goal is to ensure everyone who sustains a spinal cord injury has the care and community they need to thrive.
+Our mission is to ensure everyone who sustains a spinal cord injury has the care, community, and resources they need to thrive.

 Our team and our work are committed to creating attitudinal and systemic changes that remove ableism, racism, and other forms of oppression against the disability community, including those who live at the intersection of multiple marginalizing identities with disability.